top of page

-How to Spot Quality in Fine Jewellery (Even if You’re Not an Expert)
+Discover How to Spot Quality Fine Jewellery at Vera McCullough

 1. Weight & Feel

 High-quality jewellery feels luxurious in your hand.
-Even delicate pieces should have a certain substance to them.
-If something feels overly light or flimsy, it may be made with lower-density materials or poorly constructed.
+Even delicate pieces should have a certain substance.
+If something feels overly light or flimsy, it may indicate lower-density materials or poor construction.

 Tip: When in doubt, compare how a piece feels next to another you know is solid gold or sterling silver.